Living in the UK

 • Queuing: The British are famous for queuing for all sorts of things such as getting on buses and trains, to be served in shops, and even to enter lecture theatres.
 As with good time-keeping, queuing is seen as being polite and respectful of others and failing to queue may result in people becoming annoyed with you.
 It's good to remember that if someone was there before you allow them to go first.

-• Gender issues: Men and women in the UK are entitled to equal respect in all areas of life.
-You may find that relationships between men and women are perhaps either more or less formal than you are used to, and there may also be differences in the way people interact depending on their age and status.
-You may find it difficult at first to adapt to the differences in the way in which men and women interact here in the UK compared with the way they do in your home country.
+• Respect: All people in the UK are entitled to equal respect in all areas of life.
+You may find that relationships between different people are perhaps either more or less formal than you are used to, and there may also be differences in the way people interact depending on their age and status.
+You may find it difficult at first to adapt to the differences in the way in which different people interact here in the UK compared with the way they do in your home country.
 However, you should gradually become accustomed to and accepting of these differences.

 Contact Student Advice